FrancescoPola/Response-div-stability-competitive-communities/README.md

 Code: contains code to reproduce all analyses and results presented in the main text and supplementary information.
 There are multiple .Rmd files in this folder:

-- Analysis_30Days.Rmd: contains the same analysis presented in the main text, but using only the last 30 days of the experiment (excluding biomass peak)

 - Interactions_edm.Rmd: Code to preform the EDM analysis used to estimate species interactions coefficients.